Tusharcloud2202/TUSHARG.GITHUB.IO-PORTFOLIO/README.md

 Experienced in driving marketing campaigns, enhancing brand awareness, and boosting customer engagement through data storytelling, trend analysis, and actionable dashboards for business growth.

+Customer Support And Operations @Ruchir Gupta Training Accademy

+We engage with the GCD community by sharing stock forecasts and tech insights, collaborating with senior leaders to drive AI innovation and growth.
+Skilled in multichannel customer engagement, relationship building, onboarding, and loyalty programs.

+We use data-driven communication to enhance client retention and strengthen community connections throughout the customer journey.

 Projects